Lewis Nixon (naval architect): Shipbuilding and other businesses

 Soon after the contracts for the battleships were awarded, he resigned from the Navy to work as Superintendent of Construction for William Cramp & Sons Shipbuilding Company, the shipyard that won the lead contract.

 In 1891, Nixon married Sally Lewis Wood of Washington, D.C., a descendant of General Andrew Lewis of Colonial Virginia.
-Their son was Stanhope Wood Nixon, whom Adolfo Müller-Ury painted full-length in Scottish costume in 1902-1903.
-She would die on June 15, 1937, three years before Nixon himself.
+Their son was Stanhope Wood Nixon, whom Swiss-born American artist Adolfo Müller-Ury (1862–1947) would paint full-length in Scottish costume in 1902-1903.
+Sally would die on June 15, 1937, three years before Nixon himself.